 3. Turn that Popular Blog Post into a Video!

 Did you write a blog on a subject that drew a lot of positive feedback, interactions, and new leads or customers?
-Different people like to receive information in different ways.
-Some prefer to read what they learn, and others prefer to listen to information.
+Different people like to receive information in different ways, and some prefer to read what they learn, and others prefer to listen to information.
 Video is powerful in that it combines seeing and hearing.
 It would help if you considered rewording that popular blog post into a script for a video.

-Creating videos can also help you with one of the other SEO tips we mentioned about adding videos to relevant content pages.
+Creating videos can also help you with the other SEO tips about adding videos to relevant content pages.
 Perhaps you don’t have a lot of videos available right now to use in implementing this strategy.
 Since you already have the necessary content information, this is a quick way to get yourself more video content on your website and social media channels.

 4. Audit Your Content Annually

 Depending on your industry or field, information can become dated quickly.
 For this reason, it’s a good idea to go over your website’s content once a year to see if some of the pages need updating or even deleting.
 Because you’ll be changing the current information, this will provide a fresh opportunity for this page to improve its rank on Google.
 Also, users will be turned off if you’re giving outdated advice or mentioning procedures or technology that have been surpassed.

 You can do some things that won’t take a great deal of time or effort that will have the effect of speeding up your website.
 Doing this is essential for a couple of reasons.
 Page-loading speed is an SEO ranking factor.
 These speed factors are true whether someone accesses your website from a desktop computer or a mobile device.
 Also, slow-loading pages are a big reason that people abandon a website.
 A webpage’s load time going from one second up to three seconds will cause an increase of 32 percent in your bounce rate.